Lu-Jiejie/static/README.md

 Static files for me.

-I need to show my updated activity data of different platforms in my blog without using any backend services.
+I need to show my updated activity data of different sources in my blog without using any backend services.
 Obviously, GitHub Actions is a great fit for this use case.

 Just fork this repo and set up your own workflow if you want to use it.
-Make sure to add secrets for your platform, which can be found in `scripts/*.ts`.
+Make sure to add secrets for your source, which can be found in `scripts/*.ts`.

 Use https://cdn.jsdelivr.net/gh/Lu-Jiejie/static@main/data/*.json to access the JSON files with fast speed.